Seafood-Globalization-Lab/artis-model/README.md

 8. Confirm you have successfully installed the packages qpsolvers, quadprog, cvxopt by running "pip list".
 9. Type "deactivate" in terminal.
 10. Click on the Console tab.

+Note that you only need to install the solvers the first time you run this code.
+Warnings about the latest version of pip may also appear during the installation - these are okay, but errors are not.

+# Running the model
+[Add instructions for running through the demo]